litan/kojo_neural_style/README.md

 ## Instructions to get going
 *Note:*
 * *The instructions are for Linux, for now.
-A similar set of steps should also work for Windows or Mac.*
+A similar set of steps should also work for Windows or Mac*
-* *This feature has been tested with PyTorch 1.4, but should work with later versions, too*
+* *This feature has been tested with PyTorch 1.4 and 1.5*
 ---

 * Install PyTorch using [miniconda](https://docs.conda.io/en/latest/miniconda.html)